List of Bakugan: Premo Vulcan

 The power of the forbidden cards forced him to evolve artificially.
 He appeared in episode 39 and was seemingly killed by Farbros along with Elico, Hexados and his master Gus, but was revealed to have survived when he reappeared eleven episodes later, after Gus tricks Hydron into initiating a battle with him though the former soon left.

 Vexos' Bakugan

 The following Bakugan are owned by the Vexos:

 Farbros

 King Zenoheld's Mechanical Bakugan.
 He was created with the data of ALL Bakugan launched on New Vestroia.
 Clay called Farbros the mighty and feared creation on all the Vestal realm.
-Like Altair and Hades, it's a gigantic cybernetic Bakugan but is able to repair itself (like Cyborg Helios).
+Like Altair and Hades, it is a gigantic cybernetic Bakugan but is able to repair itself (like Cyborg Helios).
 Zenoheld controls it manually from inside a cockpit.
 It is powerful enough to challenge all Six Legendary Soldiers at once.
 It was destroyed after the BT System got all six attribute energies, but was repaired in episode 49 and used to link to his Alternative Weapon System.
 It is destroyed along with the Alternative.